MelissaN/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 > how to manipulate linked lists via printing all elements, printing nth node, inserting and deleting nodes at the beginning/ending/nth element, and freeing nodes.

 ### Description of what each file shows:
+* main_test_files ----- folder holds test files that showcase examples of how to use functions
 * lists.h ---------- holds files' function prototypes
-* main.c files ----- holds test files that showcase examples of how to use functions
 * Files that start with:
 0. a function that prints all the elements of a listint_t list
 1. a function that returns the number of elements in a linked listint_t list